redux-orm/redux-orm/README.md

 }
 ```

-Previously Redux-ORM advocated for reducers specific to Models by attaching a static `reducer` function on the Model class.
+Previously we advocated for reducers specific to Models by attaching a static `reducer` function on the Model class.
 If you want to define your update logic on the Model classes, you can specify a `reducer` static method on your model which accepts the action as the first argument, the session-specific Model as the second, and the whole session as the third.

 ```javascript
 class Book extends Model {